Borden and Scurry District Court and County Court Plan

 Prompt Magistration

 If the magistrate is not authorized to appoint counsel and if the accused requests appointment of counsel, the magistrate shall transmit or cause to be transmitted the magistrate form and any other forms requesting appointment of counsel to the appointing authority.
-The forms requesting appointment of counsel shall be transmitted without unnecessary delay, but not later than 24 hours after the person arrested requests appointment of counsel.
+Tex.
+Code Crim.
+Proc.
+Art.
+15.17(a).

-For persons arrested on out-of-county warrants, the magistrate will ask the defendant if he/she would like to request appointed counsel.
-The magistrate will record the response, and if counsel is requested, the magistrate will ensure assistance in completing the forms at the same time.
-The form will be transmitted to the appointing authority in the county issuing the warrant within 24 hours of the request being made.
+For persons arrested on out-of-county warrants, the magistrate will ask the accused if the accused would like to request appointed counsel.
+The magistrate will document the accused's response, and if counsel is requested, the magistsrate will inform the accused ot the procedure for requesting counsel, and ensure reasonable assistance in completing the forms at the same time.
+The form will be transmitted within 24 hours of the request being made to the appointing authority in the county issuing the warrant.
+Tex.
+Code Crim.
+Proc.
+Art.
+15.18(a-1).

 Indigence Determination Standards

-In determining whether a defendant is indigent, the court or the court’s designee may consider the defendant’s income, source of income, assets, property owned, outstanding obligations, necessary expenses, the number and ages of dependents and spousal income that is available to the defendant.
+In determining whether an accused is indigent, the court or the court’s designee may consider the accused’s income, source of income, assets, property owned, outstanding obligations, necessary expenses, the number and ages of dependents and spousal income that is available to the accused.

 A. Definitions, as used in this rule: